Jorge-Hoyos/certifications/aws/certified-solutions-architect-professional/notes/migrations.md

 : Underestimated, powerful factor, reevaluate existing roles, career management with those evolving roles, training options

 **Governance**
-: how are we gonna manage the project and process, use the PMO, use existing processes
+: how are we gonna manage the project and process, use the PMO, use existing processes, Align KPIs with newly enabled business capabilities.

 **Platform**
 : Standardizing things, standard architectural patterns, develop skills and processes